 Accommodation with water views:

-Monaco Resort Caloundra offers fully self-contained apartment accommodation on the Sunshine Coast.
+Monaco Apartments Caloundra offers fully self-contained apartment accommodation on the Sunshine Coast.
 Offering a range of 1, 2 and 3 bedroom apartments that are perfect for groups, couples, or families travelling together.
 Onsite facilities include swimming pool, heated spa, sauna, gym, alfresco BBQ area, entertainment room, and contemplation area complete with library.
 We even have free secure parking and free WiFi.
 Perfect for unwinding any time of the year!

 Book your Sunshine Coast Caloundra accommodation